 - Turn off screens an hour before bedtime.

 - Read a book.
 Reading always makes me sleepy.

 - Routine – Keep a routine, their bodies will follow.
 Also, allow for a healthy amount of sleep.
-Remember that their bodies are growing and they need more than the eight hours that is recommended for adults.
-Consult a doctor if you don’t know how many hours your children should be getting.
+Remember that their bodies are growing and they need more than the eight hours that’s recommended for adults.

 When my boys were toddlers, one of them had trouble getting to sleep.
 I found that a soothing noise was very helpful for him.
 We found a pretty inexpensive sound machine.
 I let my boys take turns picking out which sounds would play at night.
 It worked for my son.
-You could also try using a fan, although I don’t like using them in the winter, it would be too cold, and I have heard that it is not good for a person to do so.
+You could also try using a fan, although I don’t like using them in the winter, it would be too cold.

 I have an app on the kindle, I think it is called melody, oh found it, it’s called Relax Melodies.
 I have the free version and it is pretty amazing.
 They also have premium versions.
 I was just searching their website and found they have Relax Seasons!
 Unfortunately only for the iphone/ipad.
-I am a sucker for Christmas music.
-I know it is on July, how could I possibly be thinking about Christmas?
+I’m a sucker for Christmas music.
+I know it’s only July, how could I possibly be thinking about Christmas?
 Anyhow, you can customize your soothing sounds and I believe you can even set a timer on it, which is pretty cool.
 I hope these tips help you guys out.
 Mothering is hard.

 More tips on sleep remedies for kids.

 I would love to know what you think, Please leave me a comment!
 Thank you for visiting. 🙂

 Share On Pinterest!